 - For more information, visit the Oregon Department of Revenue.

 - Employers in Oregon will receive a new State Unemployment Tax Assessment (SUTA) rate every year.

 - The Oregon new employer SUTA rate is 2.6% for 2021.

 - Oregon also has a special offset tax of 0.12% for the 1st quarter and 0.09% for the 2nd, 3rd, and 4th quarters for 2021.
 This is for your information only.
 As a Patriot customer, we calculate this automatically for all Oregon payroll without you needing to enter anything in the system.

 - To learn more about SUTA, read our article, “What Is SUTA Tax?”

 - Fill out the required Form I-9 for employee verification for working in the USA.

-- Employees need to fill out Form W-4, Employee’s Withholding Certificate for both federal and Oregon income taxes.
+- Employees need to fill out Form W-4, Employee’s Withholding Certificate for federal income taxes.